Translate This Page

 method(Grammar Translation Method) that depends

-on grammar and translation was not good for learners
+on grammar and translation was not good for

-to use listening, speaking or communication.
+learners to use listening, speaking or

 5-Deciding the problem: